gontzalm/the-ranking/README.md

 </a>

 ## Objective
 The main objective of this project is to practice API development with `flask`.
-The secondary objectives are learning how to integrate a *MongoDB* database with an API (via `pymongo`) and practice deploying an API to the cloud using *Heroku* containerized with *Docker*.
+The secondary objectives are learning how to integrate a *MongoDB Atlas* cluster with an API (via `pymongo`) and practice deploying an API to the cloud using *Heroku* (containerized with *Docker*).

 The API built allows creating users (students of the Ironhack DataMAD Aug '20 cohort) in order to analyze their pull requests for different course *laboratories*.